EHB-MCT/assignment-2-Maxime122004/README.md

 ## Attribution & License
 This project is developed by **Maxime Bastien**.

-All code is MIT licensed.
-Please review any third-party assets' licenses in the `Assets/` folder for proper attribution.
+This project is licensed under the MIT License.
+See the full license text in the LICENSE.md file.